thesz/wco-bdd/README.md

   - resulting BDD has node count of 21541 (11.3x number of graph edges),
   - 2855 edges pass scan test, which is 944 edges more or 49% of additional overhead over correct number of edges.

 Results indicate that we have O(number of resulting edges) overhead for final ROBDD node count and number of edges passing the test.
-We will produce about 1.5^2 more data than is strictly required during final stage, if we choose to implement it in a non-WCO style.
-That is O((strict number of edges to process)^2), which may qualify as WCO in some sense.
+We will produce about 1.5^3 more data than is strictly required during final stage, if we choose to implement it in a nested loops style.
+That is O((strict number of edges to process)^3), which may qualify as WCO in some sense.

 We need to store O(number of edges in graph) data for intermediate results.
+It might be possible to apply zero-supressed decision diagrams to store approximately O(number of nodes in graph) data for intermediate results, but I haven't studied that venue well yet.